Memorable Manitobans: Charles Hay (1843-1924)

 The Story of Charles Hay (1843-1924) [accessed 8 August 2010]

-We thank David Palmquist for providing additional information used in this profile.
+We thank David Palmquist for providing additional information used here.

 This page was prepared by Gordon Goldsborough.